samuelduchesne/archetypal/docs/converter_bui.rst

 4. Conditioning

 Heating and cooling demands are translated from the IDF file to the BUI file such as power per floor area (W/m²) and a temperature setpoint.
-The temperature setpoint is the setpoint at the peak time for heating (or cooling).
+The temperature set-point is the set-point at the peak time for heating (or cooling).

 Methodology
 ...........